Astros vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in eight of their past 10 games and have gone 5-3 in those contests.
+- In eight games over the last 10 matchups when favored by bookmakers, the Astros have a record of 4-4.

-- The Astros and their opponents have combined to hit the over eight times in their last 10 games with a total.
+- In their last 10 games with a total, the Astros and their opponents have combined to hit the over seven times.

 Astros Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Astros a 65.5% chance to win.
+- The Astros have an implied moneyline win probability of 65.5% in this contest.

-- Houston has played in 135 games with a set over/under, and have combined with its opponents to go over the total 70 times (70-63-2).
+- In the 136 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 70 times (70-63-3).

-- The Astros have collected an 8-8-0 record ATS this season (covering 50% of the time).
+- The Astros have covered 50% of their games this season, going 8-8-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!